 - Improve your employability and transferable skills by becoming a Special Constable as part of your course, subject to police vetting, assessment centre, medical and fitness procedures.
 (There are limited places available and the recruitment panel will make the final decision)

 - Visit police stations, prisons and victim support centres to gain insights into the criminal justice system

-- Learn from academics who have wide-ranging experience at different levels across various police forces.
+- Learn from academics who have wide-ranging experience at different levels.

 UCAS code: L435

 Start date: September

 Course length: Full-time: three years

 Campus: One Friar Gate Square, Derby Campus

 College: College of Law, Humanities and Social SciencesTo be eligible to apply to be a Special Constable you must be of British nationality, a commonwealth citizen or citizen of the Irish Republic, and in good health and of good character.
 You may apply to become a Special Constable from the age of 18.
 You must also have lived in the UK for the last three years.

 About this course